Change-You-Can-See-Value-You-Can-Feel/Change-You-Can-See-Value-You-Can-Feel.github.io/ReadMe.md

   </p>
   <p>We will:</p>
   <ul>
-    <li>✅ Create more interactive student spaces.</li>
+    <li> Create more interactive student spaces.</li>
-    <li>✅ Organize more networking &amp; cultural events.</li>
+    <li> Organize more networking &amp; cultural events.</li>
-    <li>✅ Continue the Christmas event at the Square, making it an annual tradition that brings students together and fosters a stronger sense of community.</li>
+    <li> Continue the Christmas event at the Square, making it an annual tradition that brings students together and fosters a stronger sense of community.</li>
   </ul>
 </details>